 Cardiovascular Disease Fellowship at UMMS-Baystate

-The Cardiovascular Disease Fellowship Program at Baystate Medical Center is a 3 year program of one month clinical rotations and daily educational conferences.
-Three fellows are chosen each year through the National Residency Match Program.
+The Cardiovascular Disease Fellowship Program at Baystate Medical Center is a 3-year program of two week clinical rotations and daily educational conferences.
+Four fellows are chosen each year through the National Residency Match Program.

 Our Program is Growing

-Our Cardiovascular Disease Fellowship receives approximately 400 applications for its 3 openings during each application season.
+Our Cardiovascular Disease Fellowship receives approximately 400 applications for its four openings during each application season.

 Our program offers: